 For the most part, Illinois Route 66 glides evenly and easily through the State in a diagonal direction between Chicago and St. Louis.
-Generally, it follows I-55, but, there are several alignments that zig-zag over, under, and parallel the interstate.
+Generally, it follows I-55, but several alignments zig-zag over, under, and parallel the interstate.

 In the Land of Lincoln, the path begins near the shore of Lake Michigan.
-Connecting the Midwest with the golden state of California, the road from Chicago originally followed State Route 4 from Chicago to East St. Louis.
-This original piece of gravel road was built before Route 66 even existed and was first called the Pontiac Trail in 1915.
+Connecting the Midwest with the golden state of California, the road from Chicago initially followed State Route 4 from Chicago to East St. Louis.
+This original gravel road was built before Route 66 even existed and was first called the Pontiac Trail in 1915.

 Enjoy your journey through the Land of Lincoln.